Distributed reactive power feedback control for voltage regulation and loss minimization: Approximated model and its properties

 The quality of this approximation relies on having large nominal voltage $U_N$ and relatively small currents injected by the inverters (or supplied to the loads).
 This assumption is verified in practice, and corresponds to correct design and operation of power distribution networks, where indeed the nominal voltage is chosen sufficiently large (subject to other functional constraints) in order to deliver electric power to the loads with relatively small power losses on the power lines.
-In \cite{Bolognani2012b}, a brief discussion about how this approximation extends the DC power flow model \cite[Chapter 3]{Gomez_2009_Electricenergysystems} to the lossy case, has been provided.

-Given the approximate explicit expression for voltages $u$ presented in Proposition~\ref{pro:approximation}, we proceed by specializing the dual-ascent algorithm to problem \eqref{eq:ORPF}.
+The model proposed in Proposition~\ref{pro:approximation} extends the DC power flow model \cite[Chapter 3]{Gomez_2009_Electricenergysystems} to the case in which lines are not purely inductive.
+This way, the model is able to describe the voltage drop on the lines, and therefore also the corresponding power losses, in a form that is conveniently linear in the complex power injections and demands.
+We conclude this section by introducing the following matrix $G$.